Create your collaboration governance plan

 Operational Assurance – keeping the platform operational, ensuring performance.
 This is largely an IT task with most of the work provided by Microsoft.

-Information Assurance – managing content throughout the life cycle, treating information as an asset including records management, compliance, and security.
+Information Assurance – managing content throughout the life cycle, treating information as an asset, including records management, compliance, and security.
 Information assurance requires an understanding of both business goals and regulatory requirements.
 Ideally, you want to use automated policies that prevent users from making mistakes or warn them in scenarios where they need to make an informed decision.
-Where it is not possible to enforced by policy, you need to plan for education and training.
+Where it is not possible to enforce by policy, you need to plan for education and training.

 Outcomes Assurance – steering empowered site or team owners in the right direction to achieve business results.
-Outcomes assurance is largely about providing guidance to content authors and site, group and team owners – ensuring that the appropriate training is available to ensure that they know how to make good choices to get desired outcomes within overall organizational standards and practices.
+Outcomes assurance is largely about providing guidance to content authors and site, group, and team owners – ensuring that the appropriate training is available to ensure that they know how to make good choices to get desired outcomes within overall organizational standards and practices.

 Governance planning should come first, but governance needs to be something that you continuously revisit in an iterative process.
 As your data estate changes over time, you will want to revisit your governance decisions to adapt to changing business needs and feature availability.
 You may find that you need greater oversight to ensure conformance.
 You may find that you need less oversight to encourage more creative application of core features.
 You may find that roles and responsibilities need to be updated to reflect changes in the solution or changes in how users are using different applications.

 For example, one of the key empowering capabilities of Microsoft 365 is the ability to easily work collaboratively with people outside your organization.
 Some organizations in some industries choose to block all external sharing.
 Others enable external sharing in specific scenarios or with specific organizations.
 There is no right or wrong governance decision when it comes to external sharing – and there are many different scenarios where you can enable different settings in Microsoft 365 to allow sharing in some cases and block it in others.
-However, if you are just beginning your journey from an on-premises environment to the cloud, it is important to think about external sharing decisions and understand the benefits and risks associated with the different available options.
+If you are just beginning your journey from an on-premises environment to the cloud, it is important to think about external sharing decisions and understand the benefits and risks associated with the different available options.

 Think about governance first